Cyclone & DC Testing

 - Frequently Asked Questions

-The test results had to be taken down because three of the bigger small shop dust collection vendors tied me up with litigation.
-I spend thousands on attorneys who all assured me we would win eventually, but if I did not remove these test results and vendor names, these vendors would be granted a court order to force me to pull down my web pages for the years they could drag out these nuisance suits.
-Moreover, each of these suits would cost at least $25,000 to defend and I do not have a spare $75,000 or more to invest in these suits.
-Three different woodworking magazine editors shared they had the same problem where the big name vendors forced them to omit the test results and to change their testing to make certain equipment appear to perform far better than it does in real use.
-So if you are looking for accurate thorough test results on small shop vacuums, dust collectors, cyclones and air cleaners, you are not going to find them.
+My professor and engineer friends tested most brands and sizes of small shop vacuums, dust collectors, cyclone separators and air cleaners and I shared the results of those tests here on this page but within a week all had to be taken down.
+Two of the biggest small shop cyclone vendors and one dust collector vendor tied me up with litigation demanding that I remove these test results and also remove every instance of those vendor names from all of my web pages.
+I spent thousands on attorneys who all assured me we would win eventually, but at too high of a cost.
+All said that the courts almost never award damages or attorney fees in these kinds of business suits, so this all had to be out of my pocket.
+Worse, if I did not remove these test results and vendor names immediately, these vendors would be granted a court order to force me to pull down not just the results shared on this page, but all of my web pages for the years they could drag out these nuisance suits.
+Regardless, each of these suits would cost me at least $25,000 to defend and I do not have a spare $75,000 or more to throw away.
+Three different woodworking magazine editors shared they had the same problem where the big name vendors forced them to omit negative test results and to change their testing to make certain equipment appear to perform far better than it does in real use.
+I apologize in advance for not being able to share all our detailed test results.

 Since I started testing in early 2001, little has changed because the vendors continue to do little to nothing in terms of improving their shop vacuums, air cleaners, dust collectors or cyclones except in some cases they use better filters.
 Frankly, our ongoing testing shows the vendors just keep copying each other and selling the same "chip collection" designs that we already know pass dangerously high amounts of airborne fine dust.